 For General Data Protection Regulation (“GDPR”) purposes, the “data controller” means the person or organization who decides the purpose for which and the way in which any personal data is processed.

-The data controller is Mediacurrent and Mediacurrent’s data protection officer is Brian Manning, IT Operations Manager, who can be reached at email@example.com.
+The data controller is Mediacurrent and our data protection officer can be reached at firstname.lastname@example.org.

 For GDPR a “data processor” is a person or organization which processes personal data for the controller.
 Data processing is any operation or set of operations performed upon personal data or sets of it, be it by automated systems or not.
 Examples of data processing explicitly listed in the text of the GDPR are: collection, recording, organizing, structuring, storing, adapting, altering, retrieving, consulting, using, disclosing by transmission, disseminating or making available, aligning or combining, restricting, erasure or destruction.